Kubernetes

 • kube-apiserver

-• Is the central point of communication for all Kubernetes components.
+• Is the central point of communication for all Kubernetes components, all interaction go through it.

 • It exposes the Kubernetes API and serves as the front-end for the Kubernetes control plane.